cyanghan007/Tic-Tac-Toe-Game/README.md

  - Type "git clone" and paste copied URL
  - Press enter and your local clone should be created
 ##### **Credit Links**
-- Great turtorial to reference for a guide (https://youtu.be/B3pmT7Cpi24)
+- Great turtorial to reference for a guide: (https://youtu.be/B3pmT7Cpi24)
-- Gifs images where found from this site (https://itch.io/)
+- Gifs images where found on this site: (https://itch.io/)
-- Re-sizing  gifs images were done here (https://ezgif.com/resize)
+- Re-sizing  gifs images were done here: (https://ezgif.com/resize)
 ###### **Website game link**
 - Must be pulled up with VS Code live sever extension for characters to show up (http://127.0.0.1:5501/index.html)